 Reference to ICASL Code Corporate Governance Principle How We Comply Compliance Status D.2.2.3 Audit Committee to conduct reviews of the process and effectiveness of risk management and internal controls The Audit Committee is responsible for ensuring the Company has an effective internal control system.
 It reviews the effectiveness of the internal control system through the Internal Audit Department, as well as the Risk & Control and Compliance Departments.
 The minutes of the Risk Management Committee meetings are tabled at the Audit Committee meetings for review since the Audit Committee carries the responsibility for the Company's Risk Management practices.
 The minutes of both the Audit Committee and the Risk Management Committee meetings are tabled at Board meetings for review.
 V Extended Disclosure on the Internal Control Process of the Company Internal Controls at HNBA (Refer to Report of the Audit Committee on pages 198 to 201 for further details) D.2.2.4 Statement of internal control The Board's Statement on Internal Control is given on pages 214 and 215.
-D.3 Audit Committee D.3.1 Establish an Audit Committee of at least three Non-Executive Directors at least whom two are independent.
-Two members of the Audit Committee D.3.2 Terms of Reference for Audit Committee The Board has approved the Terms of Reference for the Audit Committee which is in line with that specimen set out in Schedule M of the Code.
+V D.3 Audit Committee D.3.1 Establish an Audit Committee of at least three Non-Executive Directors The Audit Committee comprises three Non-Executive Directors of whom two are independent.
+Two members of the Audit Committee are professional accountants with recent and relevant experience in financial reporting and control.
+D.3.2 Terms of Reference for Audit Committee The Board has approved the Terms of Reference for the Audit Committee which is in line with that specimen set out in Schedule M of the Code.
 V The Audit Committee Report on pages 198 to 201 provides further information regarding the same.
-D.3.3 Disclosures The Audit Committee Report on pages 198 to 201 provides the required information. $\checkmark$ D.4 Risk Committee D.4.1 Establish a Risk The Board has established a Risk Management Committee comprising Five Non-Executive Directors of whom two are Independent.
-The Chairman, Mr. Lakshman Silva is a Non- Executive Independent Director.
-V D.4.2 Terms of Reference for Risk Committee The Board has approved the Terms of Reference for the Risk Management Committee which is in line with that specimen set out in Schedule K of the Code.
+D.3.3 Disclosures The Audit Committee Report on pages 198 to 201 provides the required information. $\checkmark$ D.4 Risk Committee D.4.1 Establish a Risk Committee The Board has established a Risk Management Committee comprising Five Non-Executive Directors of whom two are Independent.
+The Chairman, Mr. Lakshman Silva is a Non-Executive Independent Director.
+D.4.2 Terms of Reference for Risk Committee The Board has approved the Terms of Reference for the Risk Management Committee which is in line with that specimen set out in Schedule K of the Code.
 V The Risk Management Committee Report on pages 210 and 211 provides further information regarding the same.
 D.4.3 to D.4.5 Disclosure Requirement The Risk Management Committee Report on pages 210 and 211 provides the required information. $\checkmark$